Introduction

 Minimum Size for Egress Windows

-The dimensions of an egress window are dictated by the International Residential Code (IRC) and California Building Code (CBC).
-The minimum size for egress windows is typically 5.7 square feet for the opening.
-This translates to a minimum height of 24 inches and a minimum width of 20 inches.
+The International Residential Code (IRC) and the California Building Code (CBC) set the size for egress windows.
+The minimum size for an egress window opening is usually 5.7 square feet.
+This means it needs to have a minimum height of 24 inches and a minimum width of 20 inches.

 Placement of Egress Windows